mullican/rails/guides/source/security.md

 TIP: _Most session fixation attacks can be prevented with a single line of code._

-The most effective countermeasure agains fixation is to _issue a new session identifier_ and invalidate the old one immediately after a successful login.
+The most effective countermeasure against fixation is to _issue a new session identifier_ and invalidate the old one immediately after a successful login.
 That way, the identifier that the attacker fixed is never associated with an authenticated user.
 In a Rails controller:

 ```ruby
 reset_session